 - ½ teaspoon black pepper

 - more salt and pepper to season flour

-Dip each floured mushroom first in the egg mixture, then flour, then fully coat with the breadcrumb mixture and place on the prepared baking sheet.
+- Dip each floured mushroom first in the egg mixture, then fully coat with the breadcrumb mixture and place on the prepared baking sheet.

-Bake the mushrooms for 12-16 minutes or until golden brown.
-Serve warm with dip of your choice.
+- Bake the mushrooms for 12-16 minutes or until golden brown.
+Serve warm with a dip of your choice.